DiamondLightSource/dodal/docs/how-to/create-device.md

 - If your class define an `XYStage` but you need extra signals or behaviour, extend the `XYStage` class outside the `motor` module.

-Device classes that take a list of same device type may use ophyd-async's `DeviceVector`.
-- Avoid dynamic attribute assignment (e.g. dicts of motors) as it hinders type checking and plan writing.
-- Use static attributes and type hints for better IDE support and maintainability.

 If a compatible device class exists:
 - Use it and add it to the [beamline](./create-beamline.rst) to avoid re-implementation and share improvements.
+- You can use ophyd-async's [DeviceVector](https://blueskyproject.io/ophyd-async/main/explanations/decisions/0006-procedural-device-definitions.html) to handle a collection of identical devices.
 - If a device class only differs by PV address, request an alias in the EPICS IOC support module with the relevant controls support team.
 - If that's not possible (e.g. proprietary support), add configurability to the dodal device class, ensuring defaults match existing patterns and that `dodal connect` still works for current devices.
+- Avoid dynamic attribute assignment (e.g. dicts of motors) as it hinders type checking and plan writing.
+- Use static attributes and type hints for better IDE support and maintainability.

 **Only if no suitable class exists**, create a new device that connects to the required signals.
 During review, refactor to align with existing devices if needed, using inheritance or composition to deduplicate code.